S. Michelle Blendell

 Michelle's colleagues have also relied upon her legal analysis and written arguments in cases before the BC Supreme Court, the BC Court of Appeal, the Human Rights Tribunal, the Labour Relations Board, and Labour Arbitrators.

-Michelle has co-conducted a workshop and given presentations on the topic of workplace investigations at conferences on Human Rights and Accommodation, and Labour Arbitration.
+Michelle has co-conducted a workshop and given presentations on the topics of workplace investigations and the duty to accommodate, at conferences on Human Rights and Accommodation, and Labour Arbitration.
 She has also written a number of conference papers on topics such as the duty to accommodate, privacy issues, and the protection of documents from disclosure.

 Michelle obtained a Bachelor of Commerce degree from McGill University, with a focus on labour-management relations.
 She completed her law degree at the University of British Columbia.